 Show how you’ll achieve it: By: automated account setup flow, eliminating manual bank verification steps, pre-filling company data via integrations.

-These tangible outputs create alignment—everyone understands what you’re building.
-They create confidence—this feels achievable.
-And they open the conversation around dependencies.
+These outputs create alignment — everyone understands what you’re building, it feels achievable, and they open up the dependency conversation.
 The payments team can say “you’ll affect us, we need to be involved.”
 The integrations team can say “we’re building that, we can help.”

 2. Named ownership